Materials-Consortia/OPTIMADE/optimade.rst

     **Note**: warning :field:`id`\ s MUST NOT be trusted to identify the exceptional situations (i.e., they are not error codes, use instead the field :field:`code` for this.
     Warning :field:`id`\ s can *only* be trusted to be unique in the list of warning resource objects, i.e., together with the :field:`type`.

-    General OPTiMaDe warning codes are specified in section `Warnings`_.
+    General OPTIMADE warning codes are specified in section `Warnings`_.

   - Other OPTIONAL additional information *global to the query* that is not specified in this document, MUST start with a database-provider-specific prefix (see section `Database-Provider-Specific Namespace Prefixes`_).